angeloocana/angeloocana/roadmap.md

 - Clean dependencies.
 - Search for cambo in npm, if not available add it.
 - Find new theme for code examples.
-- Try to get browser lang, when no lang in the url.
 - Test google search.
 - Fix font Victor's phone.
 - Fix firefox first big letter.